Alexis80/PayItForward/README.md

 The admin account's credentials are as follows:
 *email: example@ex.org
 *password: foobar
+## Suggested Systems

+This application has been tested using Chrome, Firefox, and Edge webrowsers on a Windows 10 computer.
+It is suggested, however, that Chrome or Firefox be used since Edge sometimes throws errors with common syntax.
+This application should be used on a laptop or desktop since it is not designed for a mobile phone screen.
+And the operating system should be recent.

+## Known Limitations/Bugs

+Currently, the webapp can perform all functions that it was designed to go.
+However, there is still little error handling for issues such as routing errors and missing method errors.
+The only error successfully handled was the missing id error which renders a 404 error page.

+## Using This Application

 ### User List
 Upon login, the user will be directed to the home page with a list of all users on the platform.
 All users have a profile image, name, and user type.
 Their type is determined based on which list they utlilize.
 No type will show if their lists are blank.